iocage/iocage/doc/source/debian.rst

 This section shows the process to set up a Debian (GNU/kFreeBSD) jail.
 GNrUkFreeBSD is a Debian userland tailored for the FreeBSD kernel.

-The examples in this section use a jail with the custom tag **debjail**.
+The examples in this section use a jail with the custom name **debjail**.
 Remember to replace **debjail** with your jail's UUID or NAME!

 .. warning:: This is not recommended for production use.
 The intention is to show :command:`iocage` can do almost anything with jails.